 Another effective digital time clocking method is mobile clock-ins.
 There are efficient systems that will allow your employees to clock in using mobile phones while adhering to locational restrictions.
 This means that no employee will be able to clock in when they are not on site.
 Interesting, right?

-Biometric time attendance systems are particularly effective in eliminating buddy punching.
-It is a stricter option where the employees have to use their fingerprints when they clock in.
+Biometric time and attendance systems are particularly effective in eliminating buddy punching.
+It is a stricter option where the employees have their identity authenticated via the devices biometric modality of choice; iris, face, or fingerprint.
 This means that employees won’t have the chance to exploit your system by clocking in inappropriately.

 Moreover, with a biometric attendance system, the company eliminates the need to keep time manually.
 This means that your employees will save time and reduce overhead by providing accurate labor data for the payroll department.
 This will also help you manage your business’s operations effectively, thus increasing your business’s productivity.

 With this technology you can also utilize it to function as a visitor management system to keep on top of guest visits.

 It would be best to come up with a time theft policy and explain it to the employees.
 The policy should include the behaviors considered as time theft, the behaviors not considered as time theft, and the consequences they can face by breaking the rules.